-To say the coronavirus has disrupted the way we do business would be one of the stronger understatements of the year.
-COVID-19 has forced businesses across the globe to rethink the way they operate on a daily basis to ensure a safer customer experience.
+To say the coronavirus has changed the way we do business would be one of the stronger understatements in recent memory.

 As businesses continue to adapt to the times, many are reconsidering how they can support the environment in the process.
 Consumers still need to have some of the conveniences while on the road but are giving up others.

-RIP Breakfast Buffets
+RIP Breakfast Buffets?

 We thought the buffet was dead, but it’s been resurrected anew.
 If you’re a fan of breakfast, you might be someone who checks for a fully-stocked breakfast buffet before making hotel reservations.
 You’re not alone, but many are already calling breakfast buffets a travel perk of the past.

 Consider the brands your organization is turning to when opting in to grab-and-go breakfast and other single-use options.
 Do those brands have a mission that aligns with your organization?
 What ways are they giving back to the planet?
 Hotels using pre-packaged items can still create memorable experiences for guests when using purpose brands.

 Some hotels serve Boxed Water™ to their guests during check-in.
 As an organization, Boxed Water Is Better plants two trees in a U.S. National Forest each time someone posts a photo on social media using the hashtag #BetterPlanet.
-Handing guests a complimentary Boxed Water carton at check-in not only shows thoughtfulness by providing travelers with hydration in an earth-friendly carton water bottle, it also gives them a way to get involved and help the planet.
+Handing guests a complimentary Boxed Water™ carton at check-in not only shows thoughtfulness by providing travelers with hydration in an earth-friendly carton water bottle, it also gives them a way to get involved and help the planet.

 Rethinking Refillable Service

 Is it sanitary to offer refillable service?
 That’s a question many restaurants and boutique hotels were faced with as they began navigating through the murky waters of reopening their businesses.

 FireLight Camps got rid of communal water areas, but still wanted to provide guests with hydration at check-in.
-So, the Upstate New York glamping venue is handing out Boxed Water cartons in the 250mL size.
+So, the Upstate New York glamping venue is handing out Boxed Water™ cartons in the 250mL size.

 Convenience stores, gas stations and fast-food establishments have also shifted away from refillable service in an attempt to minimize contact and uphold sanitary measures.
 Most corporate offices are adding eco-friendly water bottles, like Boxed Water Is Better, to their conference rooms and C-Suites.

 Our organization has always believed that refillable is best, which is why we’re hoping refillable options return one day when the world is healthier.
 Until then, plastic and aluminum are not the answer.
 There’s already evidence that the war on plastic pollution has been put on hold, and it’s important that we don’t forget to fight for the health of our planet.